36 Photography Ideas You Can Try At Home

 Photo by Annie Spratt

-6. Abstract Photography
+6. Get Into Abstract Photography

 Abstract photography opportunities are everywhere, right from the little things lying around to bigger structures that you see everywhere.
 It only takes the eye of a photographer to see something clearly and then capture its abstract nature.
+See some useful and more specific tutorials here.

 To capture abstract photos, you need to look closer.
 Focus on a small area than looking at things on a large scale.
 Think macro and then explore the finer details in the things lying around to capture stunning abstract images.